On the complexity of the word problem of the R. Thompson group V: The deterministic complexity of the word problem of

-We now construct a deterministic push-down automaton (dpda) that accepts the endmarker language $L_z^{\rm rev} \square$; by the results of Ginsburg and Greibach, we conclude that $L_z^{\rm rev}$ is in {\sf DCF}.
-See the Appendix of for information about the pda's used here.
+We now construct a deterministic push-down automaton (dpda) that accepts the endmarker language $L_z^{\rm \,rev} \#$; then by the Definition and Remarks above, $L_z^{\rm \,rev}$ is in {\sf DCFL}.
+See the Appendix for information about the (deterministic) pda{\it s}.